Introduction to NPM

 npm install name-of-module-goes-here

-We are going to install a module named gray-matter, which allows us to work with markdown files.
+We are going to install a module named gray-matter, which allows you to work with markdown files.
 Run this command in the terminal to install the gray-matter package/module (make sure to run this command from the project folder, which is node-sample-project):

 npm install gray-matter